In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Warm tortillas are topped with pork, onions, chopped cilantro, pineapple slices, and your choice of green or red salsa.
 For extra flavor, squeeze a tiny Mexican lime on it.

-The distinctive orange coloring comes achiote paste, an ancient Mayan condiment used in numerous Mexican dishes.
+The distinctive orange coloring comes from achiote paste, an ancient Mayan condiment used in numerous Mexican dishes.

 Tacos al pastor are some of our favorite Mexican tacos.
 The fresh tacos with crispy pork and hints of pineapple are unbelievably flavorful.